Up till here I wrote about how to make a nice

 Off course we first need a plant, and since most of us start with seed, let's seed:

-Seeds are best to be germinated in a warm, moist place.
-Place the seed on wet cotton wool until it germinates.
 Also it's best to keep them in the dark until you see the tip of the root breaking through the seed's coating.

 You could even give it a little help after a short week by gently squeezing the seed's side rim till it knacks open.
-Of course this is a trick that could lead to disaster so play it safe and let nature have its course.

-Once sprouting, you have to provide a place for the little root to grow in. this could be earth of course, but if you plan to grow hydroponics you might as well start now by placing it in a small rock wool cube
+this could be earth of course, but if you plan to grow hydroponics you might as

 TIP: Even if you plan to grow on dirt, you could still grow your seed (or cutting) in rock wool and place the whole bunch (including wool) in a pot of earth later.